v-sbradley/bacx-pr/topics/tool-create-new-entry.md

 * Include in Release plan
 * Doc Owner Reviewed

-> ![Note]
+> ![NOTE]
-> For your feature to be published, both of these toggles must be set to "Yes" otherwise they will not be included.
+> For your feature to be published, both of these toggles must be set to *Yes*, otherwise they will not be included.